superjohan/wav2images/README.md

 # wav2images

 Generate images based on the waveform of an audio file.
+More features will be added as needed.

 No exceptions are handled, so any and all errors crash the app.